jehoons/sbie_weinberg/README.md

 * Weinberg is a simulation platform for discovering anti-cancer drugs.

 ## Goal
-* Simulate anti-cancer drug's efficacy
+* Simulate efficacy and toxicity of single or combination drugs
-* Support single or multiple drug treatment
+* Provide simple interface
-* Provide web-based UI interface
+* Provide a platform for cancer research